teodutu/operating-systems/content/chapters/compute/lab/quiz/ult-thread-ids.md

 ## Question Text

-Why do the thread id's returned by `threads_create()` start from 2 and not 1 or 0?
+Why do the thread id's returned by `threads_create()` start from 2 and not 1?
 Why is this necessary.

 ## Question Answers

-- Because ID 0 is associated with the main thread.
+- Because ID 1 is associated with the main thread.
 This is an implementation detail and can be omitted.
-+ Because ID 0 belongs to the main thread.
++ Because ID 1 belongs to the main thread.
 This is needed in order to associate a `ucontext_t` with the main thread as well, so the main thread can also be run.
 - Because the underlying kernel thread is assigned ID 1.
 This is mandatory in order for the OS's scheduler to run this thread.